 The Ideal Situation

 "We were funded by the National Heart, Lung, and Blood Institute to examine the effect of Lovaza on our primary endpoint, which was coronary plaque measured by CT angiography," said Francine Welty, MD, PhD, one of the paper's authors.
-Her team's aim was to target inflammation with omega-3s to prevent progression of coronary plaque, so the researchers deliberately sought out subjects likely to have high underlying inflammatory burdens.
+Her team's aim was to target inflammation with omega-3s to prevent progression of coronary plaque, so the researchers deliberately sought out subjects with high underlying inflammatory burdens.

 "We included diabetics and randomized them by diabetes status," Welty explained.
 This gave researchers, "the ideal situation to also examine the effect of Lovaza on albuminuria in patients with type 2 diabetes."